firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

 	#

 At this point, you can run workloads as you'd like.
-To finish off this tutorial, let's poweroff the simulated system and see what the manager does.
+To finish off this getting started guide, let's poweroff the simulated system and see what the manager does.
 To do so, in the console of the simulated system, run ``poweroff -f``: